-What is Seattle getting in Quinton Dunbar?
-A former coach says ‘a young Richard Sherman’
+What are Seahawks getting in CB Quinton Dunbar?
+‘A young Richard Sherman,’ says a former coach.

 Thar ranked him 31st among all defensive players in the NFL last season, according to Pro Football Reference, and was one of the lowest in the league among cornerbacks.
 Sherman was just slightly better, at 64.1 while Seattle’s two cornerbacks, Tre Flowers and Shaquill Griffin, were at 72.5 and 97.3, respectively.

 Dunbar’s arrival has sparked much debate over how Seattle plans to use him, with the most obvious thought that he will compete with Flowers for the starting right cornerback spot.
-With Griffin entering the last year of his rookie contract, adding Dunbar also gives Seattle some options in how it fits its secondary together in future seasons while presenting the question of if Seattle will extend both Griffin and Dunbar next year or pick one or the other.
+With Griffin entering the last year of his rookie contract, adding Dunbar also gives Seattle some options in how it fits its secondary together in future seasons while presenting the question of whether Seattle will extend both Griffin and Dunbar next year or just one.

 For 2020, there is also the thought that Seattle could get all three on the field in some nickel packages.

-Horton said Dunbar will be ready for whatever Seattle asks, saying Washington used him all over the field — right and left side — as well as sometimes in the slot covering bigger receivers and tight ends.

-“He’s got a lot of position flexibility,’’ Horton said. “… you wouldn’t want him on the small (Julian) Edelman-type guy.
+“He’s got a lot of position flexibility,’’ Horton said. “… You wouldn’t want him on the small (Julian) Edelman-type guy.
 That’s not his deal.
 He’s just too tall.
 But he can play inside.
 He can play on tight ends.
 He can play left.
 He can play right.’’

-What Horton also said not to worry about is Seattle’s use of a “step-kick’’ technique for its cornerbacks which is a staple of the Pete Carroll system and not something used by very team in the NFL (step-kick means, at its most basic, taking a step sideways at the snap to keep the receiver in front and then turning to run, or “kicking’’ once the receiver starts to sprint.)
+What Horton also said not to worry about is Seattle’s use of a “step-kick’’ technique — taking a step sideways at the snap and then turning to run, or “kicking,” once the receiver starts to sprint — for its cornerbacks, which is a staple of the Pete Carroll system and not something used by every team in the NFL.

 Horton didn’t teach the step-kick, saying he let his cornerbacks use whatever they felt most comfortable with as long as it worked.